EFTEC/BladeOneHtml/README.md

 ## Version history

+* 2.2 2021-12-11
+  * fixed a problem with optgroup and when the argument is an associative array.
+* 2.1 2021-10-01
+  * Added support for Bootstrap 5.0
+  * Updated Bootstrap CDNs
+  * added tags @container, @row, @col
 * 2.0 2021-09-24
   * Dropped support for PHP 5.x.
 Updated support for BladeOne 4.0
 * 1.8.1 2021/07/03